gjblythe/liri-node-app/README.md

 # liri-node-app
 Node search application

+This is a search application that uses Node.js to process async calls to 3 different APIs to seach Concerts(bandsintown), Movies(omdb) and Songs(Spotify).

+A forth option is avaiale which readFile is used to have the app run the app as well.

+npm modules used are as follows use npm install for the following moment inquirer node-spotify-api

+Spotify will require you to create a user to get an API Key and a Secret for this function to work on your machine.

+The app works these two ways.

-Type any of the following commands into process.argv[2] followed by item to be seached starting process.argv[3].
+    1)Type any of the following commands into process.argv[2] followed by item to be seached starting process.argv[3].

     concert-this (band name)
         //Uses bandsintown api to call the venue information from the band selected.